zowe/docs-site/docs/extend/extend-apiml/api-mediation-caching-service.md

 This parameter is defined in the ansible playbooks.

-When you set this parameter to `false`, the parameter appends to the `instance.env` configuration file, which is used at Zowe start time.
+When this parameter is set to `false`, the parameter appends to the `instance.env` configuration file, which is used at Zowe start time.

 ## Methods to use the Caching service API

 To apply a method to the Caching service, use the following API path:

 `/cachingservice/api/v1/cache/${path-params-as-needed}`

-Use the following methods with the Caching service API:
+Use the following methods with the Caching Service API:

 - **`POST /cache`**